Common mistakes, when filming special occasions

 Nothing ruins great footage like having two black vertical bars along both sides of your video.
 To avoid this amateur mistake, make sure to use landscape orientation and not portrait orientation while recording.
 Not only does landscape make your video seem more aesthetically pleasing in general, it’ll also make it more enjoyable to watch when viewed on a widescreen or television.
 Plus, you’ll capture more in the actual video.
 So just remember: never hold your phone vertically while recording, unless you really like or want those vertical black bars included.

 Listen for background noise in the location in which you plan to shoot.
 Even subtle sounds, such as air conditioning, traffic, a TV or conversation in an adjacent room, can prove distracting.
 Turn off those noisemakers you can control, minimizing the impact of audio “clutter.”
 Try to stay as close as you can to the source of the audio, you want to record with your footage.
+If you already ended up with a noisy audio, check our audio restoration service to help you clarify your audio.

 Mount your camcorder or phone on a tripod whenever you can.
 When you make any movement, it can translate either to jumpy motion, noise or both.
 At times, when you can’t use a tripod, try to hold the phone with both hands and rest your elbows to something to minimize any movement.